FlowFuse/website/src/node-red/getting-started/editor/header.md

 ### View

-This option allows users to control the display and visibility of various interface elements within the Node-RED editor, and allow to access these elements seamlessly.
+This option allows users to control the display and visibility of various interface elements within the Node-RED editor and allows them to access these elements seamlessly.

 ![View option of the main menu's options](./images/main-menu-view-option.png "View option of the main menu's options"){data-zoomable}